-Under the MRAs, the EC nations, EEA EFTA nations and the US agree to make available to the public their lists of products for which they have issued Certificates of Conformity.
+Under the MRAs, the UK, the European Member States and the US have agreed to make available to the public their lists of products for which they have issued Certificates of Conformity.

 The Coast Guard accomplishes this via the Coast Guard Marine Information Exchange (CGMIX) website at: http://cgmix.uscg.mil/Equipment/.
-CGMIX has a search option to specifically locate products that are issued an approval under the MRAs by the USCG.
+CGMIX has a search option to specifically locate products that are issued a UK and/or European approval under the MRAs by the USCG.
 The mark of conformity will appear in both a column on the search results page and on the copy of the certificate of approval for easy recognition of this equipment.
 The approval certificate may contain important information regarding the installation or use of the item.
-USCG approvals issued by a European notified body will not be entered into CGMIX and therefore will not be found at the "CGMIX" website.
-Paragraph 3.2 outlines how to find USCG approved equipment which is approved by a European notified body under the MRA similar to "CGMIX" and has information about the MarED Group, Notified Bodies and the MED.
-Access to the product database on the MarED website is available to the public; however, you will need to complete the registration form to receive a free membership.
+USCG approvals issued by a UK Approval Body or European Notified Body will not be entered into CGMIX and therefore will not be found at the "CGMIX" website.

-3.2 Products approved by European Notified Bodies
+3.2 Products approved by UK Approved Bodies